The Movement Revisited

 The Movement Revisited: A Musical Portrait of Four Icons is a studio album by American jazz bassist Christian McBride.
-The album was recorded in September 2013 but released only on via the Mack Avenue label.
+The album was recorded in September 2013 but released on via the Mack Avenue label.

 Background

 This album is dedicated to African-American history and presents sonic portraits of such black civil icons as Rosa Parks, Malcolm X, Martin Luther King Jr., Muhammad Ali, and Barack Obama narrated by the voices of Sonia Sanchez, Vondie Curtis-Hall, Dion Graham, and Wendell Pierce.
 McBride explained, "When I was a kid, I used to spend hours looking at old copies of Ebony and Jet magazines that my grandmother saved.
 To read contemporaneous writings by black writers about events and people who were my history – our history – that was absolutely fascinating to me.
 It was the greatest gift my grandmother could have given to me."
 The initial version of The Movement was recorded in 1998 as a four-movement suit dedicated to the first four personalities.
 To celebrate its tenth anniversary, McBride expanded and rewrote the album, adding Barack Obama to the list of his icons.
 To record the new album, he invited an 18-piece big band as well as a gospel choir.
 The new album was premiered in the Walt Disney Concert Hall.
 This is his magnum opus that has been 20 years in the making; it explores social themes that are just as actual today as they were over 50 years ago.